-- 1) For pooled investments the report must - a. the report must state the beginning book value and market value of the pool portfolio for the reporting period, - b. changes to the book value and market value during the reporting period - c. the ending book value and market value of the portfolio and - d. the fully accrued interest for the reporting period. - 2) For separately invested assets - a. the report must state the book value and market value for each investment at the beginning and end of the reporting period - the report also must disclose the stated maturity date for each separate investment and must show the specific fund from which moneys were received to purchase the investment - 3) The report must state compliance of the investment portfolio with the City's Investment Strategy and relevant provisions of the Public Funds Investment Act.
+- 1) For pooled investments the report must: - a. state the beginning book value and market value of the pool portfolio for the reporting period, - b. state changes to the book value and market value during the reporting period, - c. state the ending book value and market value of the portfolio, and - d. state the fully accrued interest for the reporting period. - 2) For separately invested assets the report must: - a. state the book value and market value for each investment at the beginning and end of the reporting period, - b. disclose the stated maturity date for each separate investment, and - c. show the specific fund from which moneys were received to purchase the investment. - 3) The report must state compliance of the investment portfolio with the City's Investment Policy & Strategy and relevant provisions of the Public Funds Investment Act.